 Just in case you glossed over the title of this post, you should know that it gives away the story.
 However, I suspect that most people are familiar with the movie, at least.
 I think it’s pretty difficult to grow up in North America without having seen some parts of it.
 It’s on television about once a year.

 I watched the movie over the last couple of nights to refresh my memory.
 I picked up the book about a month ago and couldn’t put it down.
-While reading, I kept trying to remember the movie and wondered at the differences between the two.
+While reading, I kept trying to remember the movie and wondered about the differences between the two.
 So, here goes….

 The book is much darker than the movie.
 Mitchell eloquently writes of Scarlett’s thoughts and feelings.
 They are much more complex and venomous than the movie portrays.
 For example, in the movie, when Scarlett is going to deliver Melly’s baby, she pauses on the stairway and actually looks concerned for the woman she hates.
 Not so in the book.
 As well, Mitchell writes about racial tensions.
 The book, in fact, was criticized for some of her portrayals of blacks.
 And she writes of the Klan.
 In the book, a black man grabs Scarlett when she is driving her buggy past Shantytown.
 It’s a white man in the movie.
 In the book, Ashley, Frank, Dr. Meade et al are Klan members so that is why they go to take matters in their own hands after the buggy incident, believing the Yankees will do nothing.
 Their Klan activities are why the Yankees know about the Shantytown raid.
 In the movie, Frank mentions he has a “political meeting” as an alibi to Scarlett.
 But the reference is so weak that if I hadn’t read the novel, I would have missed it.
 By avoiding any mention of the Klan in the movie, the Yankees’ awareness of the raid seems less plausible.